mjj209/cf-for-k8s/docs/deploy.md

 Currently, we have tested the following two container registries:

-* Google Container Registry:
-  1. create a GCP Service Account with `Storage/Storage Admin` role
-      * (optionally) if you want to limit the permissions this service account has, see https://cloud.google.com/container-registry/docs/access-control for the minimum permission set.
-  1. create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`)

 * Docker Hub:
   1. Create an account in [dockerhub.com](dockerhub.com).
 Note down the user name and password you used during signup.
   1. Create a repository in your account.
 Note down the repository name.

+* Google Container Registry:
+  1. Create a GCP Service Account with `Storage/Storage Admin` role.
+      * (optionally) if you want to limit the permissions this service account has, see https://cloud.google.com/container-registry/docs/access-control for the minimum permission set.
+  1. Create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`).

 ## Steps to deploy

 1. Clone and initialize this git repository:

    ```console
    $ git clone https://github.com/cloudfoundry/cf-for-k8s.git
    $ cd cf-for-k8s
    ```

-1. Set your current kubectl context to your desired Kubernetes cluster

 1. Create a "CF Installation Values" file and configure it:

    You can either: a) auto-generate the installation values or b) create the values by yourself.